CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/evm-sidechains/overview.md

 ## **ChildChainGauge**
-`ChildChainStreamer` is a simple reward streaming contract.
+`ChildChainGauge` is a simple reward streaming contract.
 The logic is similar to that of the [Synthetix staking rewards contract](https://github.com/Synthetixio/synthetix/blob/master/contracts/StakingRewards.sol).

 For each `RootChainGauge` deployed on Ethereum, a `ChildGauge` is deployed at the same address on the related sidechain.
-CRV tokens that are sent over the bridge are transferred into the streamer.
-From there they are released linearly over seven days, to the gauge where LPs ultimately stake and claim them.

 ## **RewardsOnlyGauge**